melnimr/melnimr/README.md

 ##  About Me
-Hi, I am Muhammad.
-I am a Machine Learning Engineer/Data Scientist with experience in the HealthTech and Semiconductor space.
+Hi,I am a Machine Learning Engineer/Data Scientist with experience in the HealthTech and Semiconductor space.
 I come from a background in physics and scientific computing.
 I hold a PhD in physics from Wayne State University. 👋

 ## Work 🖥️